mworrell/whatwebwhat/README.md

-whatwebwhat
+WhatWebWhat
 ===========

-WhatWebWhat site — you can use this as inspiration for your own Zotonic site.
+The source of http://whatwebwhat.com/ — you can use this as inspiration for your own Zotonic site.

+This site uses the https://github.com/mworrell/mod_site_whatwebwhat for all its templates, css, js and dispatch rules.